ublue-os/website/docs/images/bazzite/waydroid.md

 Open a host terminal and enter `just configure-waydroid`

-## Google Play Certification (Optional but recommended if you plan to install apps from the Play Store)
+## Google Play Certification (Recommended)

-With waydroid open, open a terminal window and run
+Run Waydroid and open a host terminal window and run:

 ```bash
 sudo waydroid shell
 ```

-Once you've entered the waydroid shell (It should just say `:/ #` before your text cursor), enter the command:
+Inside the Waydroid shell (It should just say `:/ #` before the text cursor), enter this command:

 ```bash
 ANDROID_RUNTIME_ROOT=/apex/com.android.runtime ANDROID_DATA=/data ANDROID_TZDATA_ROOT=/apex/com.android.tzdata ANDROID_I18N_ROOT=/apex/com.android.i18n sqlite3 /data/data/com.google.android.gsf/databases/gservices.db "select * from main where name = \"android_id\";"
 ```

 When you run this command, your terminal should output `android_id|` and some numbers.
-Copy the numbers, then visit [this website](<https://www.google.com/android/uncertified>).
+Copy the **numbers**, then visit [this website](<https://www.google.com/android/uncertified>).

 Paste the number in the box that says "Google Services Framework ID", answer the captcha (If one is present), then hit register.
-You should see a popup saying "Device Registered" in the bottom left.
+You should see a popup saying "Device Registered" on the bottom left.

-You can now type `exit` to leave the Waydroid shell.
+You can now type `exit` in your terminal to leave the Waydroid shell.

-Stop the Waydroid container and relaunch Waydroid.
+Stop the Waydroid container
 ```bash
 waydroid session stop
 ```

+Relaunch Waydroid and you should now have Google Play certification

 ## Hybrid Graphics Fix